hogeschool/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

 GRANT USAGE ON SCHEMA public TO app_read;
 GRANT SELECT ON public.customer_core TO app_read;
 ```
 >💡 Note: In this example, ```app_read``` represents an application user with limited privileges.
-The user can query non-sensitive data in public.customer_core, but not the PII data stored in pii.customer_pii.
+This user can query non-sensitive data in public.customer_core, but not the PII data stored in pii.customer_pii.
 How to create and configure such users and roles in PostgreSQL will be covered later on.

 ```mermaid
 erDiagram